jessicalanglab/jessicalanglab.github.io/Resources/BioinformaticDocs/welcome.md

 ---
 layout: page
-title: Lab resources
+title: Bioinformatics Docs
-description: Useful information for lab
+description: Your guide to getting started in our computing environment
 background: '/img/bg-about.jpg'
 ---